stefuiii/tp/docs/UserGuide.md

 ![FastCard UI](images/Ui.png)

 The window shows:
-- Command box at the bottom (where you type commands)
+- Contact list (showing sample contacts)
 - Result display area (showing command feedback)
-- Contact list (showing sample contacts)
+- Command box (where you type commands)

 **Troubleshooting:**
   * If you see "java is not recognized" &rarr; Java isn't installed correctly.
 Return to Step 1
   * If you see "file not found" &rarr; You're not in the right folder.
 Check Step 4.2

 **Step 5: Try your first commands**
-The command box is at the top of the window.
-Type a command and press **Enter** to execute it.
+Type a command in the command box and press **Enter** to execute it.

 **Try these example commands:**
 1. See all contacts: `list`